mficzel/Neos.Fusion.Form.Runtime/README.md

 ## Pain points i try to adress with this

-- ist was hard to get access to node-data in finishers
+- Ist is hard to get access to node-data in finishers (email address, redirect targets)
-  - email address
-  - redirect targets ...
-- it was hard to configure parts of the form from node-data
+- It is hard to configure parts of the form from node-data (disable steps, disable parts of the form)
-  - disable steps
-  - disable forms
-- it was tedious to render custom markup for
+- It is tedious to render custom markup for (grids, fieldTypes, content between fields)
-  - grids
-  - fieldTypes
-  - content between fields
-- forms was very hard to extend
-  - You had to deal with settings.yaml, form.yaml and Fluid
+- Forms are very hard to extend as you had to deal with settings.yaml, form.yaml and Fluid

-## Poasible new pain points
+## Possible new pain points

-- validation is defined seperately from rendering
+- Validation is defined seperately from rendering
+- Every property needs at least one validator

 ## Define a form with validation and finishing actions entirely in fusion: